hpc-carpentry/hpc-python/_episodes/03-lists.md

 ## Lists as objects

-Like other objects in Python, lists have a unique behavior that can catch a lot of people off guard.
+Like other objects in Python, lists have a unique behaviour that can catch a lot of people off guard.
 What happens when we run the following code?

 ```python